-In this blog series we talk to test managers and test coordinators from various industries.
-At Testersuite we like to hear the various views on testing and what keeps a test manager or test coordinator busy.
-Meet Adri van Setten van der Meer, test manager at the Province of Noord Brabant.
+In this blog series, we speak with test managers and test coordinators from various industries.
+At Testersuite we like to hear the various views on testing and what occupies a test manager or test coordinator.
+Meet Adri van Setten van der Meer, test manager at the Province of North Brabant.

 My name is Adri van Setten van der Meer and I have been working as a test manager for the Province of Noord Brabant since 2014.
 In my private life I have been happily married for 42 years.
 My wife and I have four children, aged 32 to 37.
 We have nine grandchildren and the tenth grandchild is on the way.
 So our home is often very busy.
 In my spare time, I work for the local broadcasting company as an editor, cameraman and video editor.